 Brussels, the capital of Belgium and the heart of the European Union, is a city rich in history and culture.
-Beyond its prestigious institutions and lively neighborhoods, Brussels also hides fascinating abandoned places, perfect for urbex enthusiasts.
-These sites, often unknown, offer a unique dive into a bygone past, hidden from view.
-Here are the five most unmissable urbex sites to discover in the Brussels region.
+Beyond its prestigious institutions and vibrant neighborhoods, Brussels also hides fascinating abandoned places, perfect for urban exploration enthusiasts.
+These often overlooked sites offer a unique glimpse into a bygone era, hidden from view.
+Here are five of the most unmissable urban exploration sites to discover in the Brussels region.

-The Military Hospital of Neder-Over-Heembeek is one of the most famous urbex sites in Brussels.
-This hospital, once used by the Belgian army, has been abandoned, offering today a captivating exploration ground.
-The deserted operating rooms, dark corridors and abandoned medical equipment create an atmosphere that is both eerie and fascinating.
+The Neder-Over-Heembeek Military Hospital is one of the best-known urban exploration sites in Brussels.
+This hospital, once used by the Belgian army, has been left abandoned, now offering a captivating exploration site.
+The deserted operating rooms, dark corridors, and abandoned medical equipment create an atmosphere that is both unsettling and fascinating.

 Site Features